 The portfolio managers run the investment process with the help of the Fund's Investment Committee, which is responsible for setting the overall investment policies and strategies of the Fund.
 That process includes regular meetings to review the Fund's existing holdings, recent transactions, and the current investment opportunity pipeline.
+A new or material proposed investment will be subject to Investment Committee review and will proceed only if at least a majority of the Investment Committee, including at least one portfolio manager, provide their approval.
 See below for details on the portfolio management team and the Investment Committee.